-Give reasons why there may be different accounts of history.
+Give clear reasons why there may be different accounts of history, linking this to factual understanding of the past.

 Evaluate evidence to choose the most reliable forms.

 Use documents, printed sources (e.g. archive materials), the Internet, databases, pictures, photographs, music, artefacts, historic buildings, visits to museums and galleries and visits to sites to collect evidence about the past.